Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Description of the approach

-Fig.~\ref{fig:zeroshot-comparison} shows the zero-shot result statistics for the different models, including \texttt{GPT-3/3.5} (whose technical names are \texttt{text-davinci-002} and \texttt{text-davinci-003}).
-The \emph{p1} and \emph{p2} stand for two different prompts.\\ \emph{p1: A sentence containing bulk modulus data must have its numerical value and the units of pressure.
-Does the following sentence contain bulk modulus data?}.\\ \emph{p2: Does the following sentence contain the value of bulk modulus?}\\ Even though \emph{p1} contains more seemingly valuable information, it did not necessarily perform better.
-We experimented with various different prompts, and straightforward prompts similar to \emph{p2} performed most consistently and predictably.
+Fig.~\ref{fig:zeroshot-comparison} shows the zero-shot result statistics for the different models, including \texttt{GPT-3.5} (whose technical names are \texttt{text-davinci-002} and \texttt{text-davinci-003}) and other \texttt{GPT} models including 3.5 (turbo) and 4, which underlie \texttt{ChatGPT}.
+The \texttt{Chat} models do not output probabilities so full precision recall curves cannot be plotted, only a single point, which for all \texttt{Chat} models has 100\% recall.
+The \emph{p1} and \emph{p2} stand for two different prompts.\\ \emph{p1: Does the following sentence contain the value of bulk modulus?}.\\ \emph{p2: A sentence containing bulk modulus data must have its numerical value and the units of pressure.
+Does the following sentence contain bulk modulus data?}\\ Only the first token of the model's response was evaluated and in all cases it was either a ''yes'' or a ''no'' (case-insensitive), as expected, allowing for an unambiguous classification.
+As an example consider the two following sentences:\\ \emph{1.
+After full lithiation, the phase transformed to Li13Sn5, which has the bulk modulus of 33.32 GPa and the Poisson's ratio of 0.205.}\\ \emph{2.
+The structure of polycrystalline copper is cubic with lattice parameters a = b = c = 3.6128 (1) Å at 0.0 GPa.}\\ We would get a "yes" response for the first, and a "no" response for the second.\\ Even though \emph{p2} contains more seemingly valuable information, it did not necessarily perform better.
+We experimented with various different prompts, and straightforward prompts similar to \emph{p1} performed most consistently and predictably for most models.
 Therefore a simple prompt: \emph{Does the following sentence contain the value of [name of property]?} is our strong recommendation.
+The one exception is \texttt{GPT-4}, where a more detailed prompt resulted in a significantly better result.
+This is due to an improved accuracy of prompt interpretation and following the prompt instructions in \texttt{GPT-4}.

-It is worth noting that some models are not free to use, for example at the time of writing this article, the OpenAI models (\texttt{GPT-3/3.5}), after a small trial amount of free tokens, become paid on a per-token basis (1 token is approximately four English characters).
-Therefore, the flexibility to use different LMs presented by our method is very valuable, as some free models, while not necessarily capable of accurately performing the more complex tasks such as automated data structurization, and although overall generally less capable than \texttt{GPT-3/3.5}, perform well enough in the simple task of classification to produce satisfying results.
-However, in the case of OpenAI \texttt{GPT-3/3.5}, both model usage and fine-tuning is done on outside servers, so in a situation where computational resources are not available to run locally, it may enable one to use the best models at a low cost.
+It is worth noting that some models, such as \texttt{GPT-3/3.5 davinci} and \texttt{GPT-3.5/4} (chat) at the time of writing this article are not free to use.
+Therefore, the flexibility to use different LLMs within the method is very valuable, as some free models, while not necessarily capable of accurately performing the more complex tasks such as automated data structurization, and although overall generally less capable than \texttt{GPT}-based models, perform well enough in the simple task of classification to produce satisfying results.
+However, in the case of OpenAI \texttt{GPT-3}, both model usage and fine-tuning is done on outside servers, so in a situation where computational resources are not available to run locally, it may enable one to use the best models at a low cost.